The Ultimate Rovaniemi Summer Guide

 Watch the Sunset (Midnight Sun)

 The summer days in Rovaniemi are long with beautiful late sunsets.
 From 6th June to 7th July the sun doesn’t set at all, this is known as the Midnight Sun which only occurs within the arctic circle.
+These epic long summer days make Rovaniemi one of my favorite destinations in Finland!

 There are plenty of amazing places around Rovaniemi to enjoy the Midnight Sun, such as Ounasvaara Fell, the tallest mountain near to town.
 There are also lots of scenic locations along the Kemijoki River (pictured above) and the nearby lakes like Olkajarvi.